SantiGalvan/thecore-auth/README.md

   "usersEndpoint": "",                  // Users endpoint
+  "heartbeatEndpoint": "",              // Heartbeat endpoint for token renewal "firstPrivatePath": "/dashboard/",    // Path of the first private route "firstPrivateTitle": "",              // Title of the first private page "configRoutes": [
+    {"path": "", "title": "", "element": ""} // Adding new routes
+  ],
-  "heartbeatEndpoint": "",              // Heartbeat endpoint for token renewal "firstPrivatePath": "/dashboard/",    // Path of the first private route "infiniteSession": 60000,              // Milliseconds subtracted from the token expiration time "alertTimeout": 5000,                  // Duration in milliseconds of the alert timeout "axiosTimeout": 3000,                 // Maximum duration in milliseconds of an axios call
+  "infiniteSession": 60000,              // Milliseconds subtracted from the token expiration time "alertTimeout": 5000,                  // Duration in milliseconds of the alert timeout "axiosTimeout": 3000,                 // Maximum duration in milliseconds of an axios call